aiko-tanaka/Grammar-Dictionaries/README.md

 ### Nihongo Kyoushi
 No deconjugation/p.o.s. info, missing entries (e.g. 〜上で（〜てから）), some entries have the example sentences cut off, some entries might have ads at the end; also, some entries have wildly differing HTML structures (e.g. some use tables, some have more than one 例文 sections), etc.
 ### Donna Toki
-Might have a few entries missing
+Might have a few entries missing, incomplete kanjification (all of donna toki's entries are in hiragana, I converted some of them into kanji but not all)
 ### Nihongo no Sensei
 Might have a few entries missing?, a few reading mistakes maybe, a few ads at the end of some entries maybe